syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Data-Binding.md

 ###  Data caching

 The `datamanager` can cache loaded data.
-The caching functionality can be enabled by setting the `enable-caching` property in `datamanager`.
+The caching functionality can be enabled by setting the `enable-caching` property in `e-datamanager`.

 The `time-till-expiration` and `caching-page-size` properties are used to control the expiration time of data and the cache page size settings respectively.